topseed/nbake/README.md

 Staticaly generated markup, Pug.
 Similar to markdown or Haml, or other staticly genererated tools.

+The extra power of nbake can be used is to 'tell the story better', by being more interactive in your UX.
+The better UX translates to more user engamgnet and more user retention.

 We assume that everyone is web litterate, ex:
 ' Design and Build Websites ' by Jon Duckett